 - Workshop and event spaces

 The commons area takes a no-owners/no-boundaries approach by providing interaction spaces that are intentionally not assigned to any one research group.
 This space accommodates impromptu brainstorms, scrum meetings, design sprint updates, and hands-on workshops.
-For teams who require more intentional and planned time to convene, short-term reservations will be possible in the future through a digital registration system.
+For teams who require more intentional and planned time to convene, short-term reservations can be arranged.